 - For a chest freezer, this would be the very bottom.

-If you don’t want to risk breaking your glass jars, consider freezing in non-glass containers like plastic storage bags, re-using old yogurt and sour cream containers.
-When I freeze muffin batter or freeze multiple loaves of bread, I usually use plastic storage bags because that’s what works best for what I’ve made.
+If you don’t want to risk breaking your glass jars, consider freezing them in non-glass containers like plastic storage bags (I like these reusable ones), or reusing old yogurt and sour cream containers.
+When I freeze muffin batter or freeze multiple loaves of bread, I usually use plastic storage bags.

-It’s possible to prevent glass jars from breaking in the freezer, but even if they do break, don’t let that deter you from saving money!
+It’s possible to freeze mason jars without breaking, but even if they do break, don’t let that deter you from saving money!

-I teach in my eCourse, Grocery Budget Bootcamp, details on why you should buy extra of what’s on sale now and preserve, so you can save money later.
-Here are some other ideas for preserving:
+I teach in my eCourse, Grocery Budget Bootcamp, details on why you should buy extra of what’s on sale now and preserve, it so you can save money later.

 - How to Dehydrate Fruit